 Ans.
 Directories help us make things more manageable.
 If there is a large number of files, then related files are placed in different directories.
-Hence, a directory can be said to be a collection of files and sub directories.
-The module os in Python enables us to use various methods to work with directories.
+Hence, a directory can be said to be a collection of files

 Following are the four basic methods that are performed on directories: